kiss2u/ez-cursor-free/README.md

 1. Download the latest release from the [Releases](https://github.com/GalacticDevOps/ez-cursor-free/releases) page
 2. Install and run the application
 3. Use the features as needed
-4. Restart Cursor to apply changes
+4. Enjoy your free trip

 ### 📦 Manual Installation